NASA-Planetary-Science/sbpy/docs/sbpy/activity/gas.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

 Returns beta factor based on timescales from `~sbpy.activity.gas` and distance from the Sun using an `~sbpy.data.Ephem` object.
-The calculation is parent photodissociation timescale * (distance from comet to Sun)**2 and it accounts for certain photodissociation and geometric factors needed in the calculation of total number of molecules `~sbpy.activity.total_number` If you wish to provide your own beta factor, you can calculate the equation expressed in units of AU**2 * s , all that is needed is the timescale of the molecule and the distance of the comet from the Sun.
+The calculation is parent photodissociation timescale * (distance from comet to Sun)**2 and it accounts for certain photodissociation and geometric factors needed in the calculation of total number of molecules `~sbpy.activity.total_number` If you wish to provide your own beta factor, you can calculate the equation expressed in units of AU**2
+* s , all that is needed is the timescale of the molecule and the distance of the comet from the Sun.
 Once you have the beta factor you can append it to your `mol_data` phys object with the name 'beta' or any of its alternative names.
-For more information on the needed parameters for this function see `~sbpy.activity.beta_factor`.
+For more information on the needed parameters for this function see `~sbpy.activity.gas.productionrate.beta_factor`.

 .. doctest-skip::